pop-os/docs/src/navigate-pop/tiling-stacking-windows.md

 | Toggle Tiling          | Enables or disables the Auto Tiling feature with a keyboard shortcut. |
 | Show Active Hint       | Highlights the selected window with a colored border. |
 | Gaps                | Sets gap spacing between tiled windows. |

-All keyboard shortcuts for Auto Tiling mode can be found in Settings ➞ Keyboard ➞ View and Customize Shortcuts ➞ Tiling.

 ### Add a Floating Window Exception